 An interesting literary association is the book Watership Down by Richard Adams about the adventures of a group of rabbits in the area around Cannon Heath.
 In his autobiography, The Day Gone By, Richard Adams describes the view from his childhood home near Newbury and mentions Cannon Heath (8):

 The superb view to the south was across the open country of ploughland, meadows and copses typical of the Berkshire-Hampshire border, stretching away four or five miles to the distant line of the Hampshire Downs – the steep escarpment formed by Cottington’s Hill, Cannon Heath Down, Watership Down and Ladle Hill.

 William, the son of Alfred and Phyllis Whistler, was born at Cannon Heath Farm in 1886.
 In the 1930s William Whistler and his wife Elizabeth Warner became tenants at Hannington Farm in the Kingsclere district.
 William’s association with farming at Hannington continued to his death in 1978.
 The owners of Hannington Farm from 1832 to 1943 were the Dukes of Wellington.
-In 1952 the farm was purchased by Anstace (Ann) Mary Gillett (9).
+In 1952 the farm was purchased by Anstace (Ann) Mary Gillett, the daughter of Oswald and Gwendolen Gillett (9).

 As a widower, William Whistler married Ann.
 To provide a memorial to her husband, Ann Whistler commissioned Laurence Whistler to design and engrave a window installed in All Saints’ Church, Hannington, described as: (10)